mseminatore/TeslaJS/README.md

 ## What's New!

+You can read the history of all changes in the [CHANGELOG](https://github.com/mseminatore/TeslaJS/blob/master/CHANGELOG.md).

-Here are some of the most recent features and fixes:
+Here are some of the more recent features and fixes:

 1. In **2.0.15** added new samples: **lock** and **unlock**
 2. In **2.0.19** added new constant exports and value clamping on temps and battery levels